View Post

 Square Metre Boat: Beam

-Reading Time: 5 minutes→ Artikel auf Deutsch Advantages and disadvantages of the slender and long Square Metre Boat, the development of the so-called Skerry Cruiser, and how beam is measured since 1925.
+Reading Time: 5 minutes→ Artikel auf Deutsch Advantages and disadvantages of the long and slender Square Metre Boat, the development of the so-called Skerry Cruiser, and how beam is measured since 1925.
 A brief look at the compromise between minimal water resistance in light wind and the ability to carry sail in a fresh breeze.
 Rapid Skerry Cruiser development in the 1910s The …